 (b) Purchase of supplies, clothing, or other items that could be used for resale will not be approved for funding.

-(c)(1) All advertising purchased with grant money, excluding billboards, must include the following statement: “This ad paid for in part by AR Dept. of Parks & Tourism.
+(c)(1) All advertising purchased with grant money, excluding billboards, must include the following statement: “This ad paid for in part by AR Dept. of Parks, Heritage & Tourism.
 For more information on festivals in Arkansas, visit Arkansas.com.”

 (2) In print advertising, the statement must be no smaller than eight (8) points.